The Professional Negligence Law Review: Mexico

 In connection with administrative liabilities, the National Banking and Securities Commission (CNBV) is authorised to remove members of a board, directors, managers, securities brokers and investment advisers from their positions and suspend them from occupying a position within a financial entity or a publicly traded company for a term of up to five years; these measures can be taken in addition to economic sanctions provided under the Securities Exchange Act (LMV) and the Credit Institutions Law.

 The LMV provides that securities brokers will be accountable for direct damage caused if they breach broker–client confidentiality.
 Furthermore, pursuant to the LMV, investment advisers and securities brokers must be certified by a self-regulatory organisation, prior to rendering their services.
 Self-regulatory organisations are in charge of issuing conduct manuals and implementing conduct standards among their members to strengthen the ethical conduct of their members and related persons.
 These self-regulatory organisations are also empowered to impose sanctions provided under their internal rules.
-Certification of banking professionals (who are subject to ethics codes of the banking self-regulatory organisation) may also be required if so determined by the CNBV.
+Certification of banking professionals (who are subject to the ethics codes of the banking self-regulatory organisations) may also be required if so determined by the CNBV.

 Furthermore, managerial positions within financial entities entail higher levels of responsibility and accountability, such as being considered jointly liable with the financial entity in certain circumstances (e.g., failure to communicate to the auditing committee irregularities of which they were aware).
 Professional liability insurance is not mandatory for banking and finance professionals, but directors' and officers' insurance and professional liability insurance is permitted, and it is common practice to take out such insurance.